Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

 ### Prepare the export

-Before exporting to code, we recommend reviewing the Figma-exported elements first, as the Figma-to-teleportHQ export is not always perfect.
+Before exporting to code, we recommend reviewing the Figma-exported elements first, as the Figma-to-TeleportHQ export is not always perfect.

 For example, let's say you created a set of layers in Figma that is intended to be a button, that is, the layer group includes a shape, a color fill, and some text.
 When this gets exported to TeleportHQ,